 A chess engine usually analyzes thousands of outcomes before making an efficient move.
 Since the hardware and programming techniques are getting better year by year, chess engines are becoming more intelligent.
 Modern engines are more selective and have a better positional understanding.

-There are numerous rating lists that measure the relative strength of the chess engine, based on how many moves they make per minute.
-Along with ranking chess engines, the lists also provide margins of errors on the given ratings.
+There are literally hundreds of ‘rating lists’ that measure the relative strength of chess engines, based on how many moves they make per minute.
+In addition to ranking chess engines from best to worst, these lists also provide margins of errors on the given ratings.

-Among these organizations, the most famous are CCRL (Computer Chess Rating Lists) and CEGT (Chess Engines Grand Tournament).
+Among these rating lists, the most famous are CCRL (Computer Chess Rating Lists) and CEGT (Chess Engines Grand Tournament).
 Keeping both these ratings in mind, we are presenting the most advanced Chess Engines that demonstrate the machine’s domination over humanity.

 CCRL Rating: 3229